AMIGO: a Data-Driven Calibration of the JWST Interferometer: Inference from Science Data

 In order to make this efficient for the end user as a black box, \ac{amigo} caches large Jacobians and estimates per-dataset Fisher matrices which are used to normalise gradients, implementing natural gradient descent that improves convergence speed and robustness across diverse observations.
 For situations where further stability or precision is required, \ac{amigo} also provides access to second-order optimisation routines and the ability to control learning rates over each recovered parameter.
 Users can choose to infer parameters either jointly or independently across multiple exposures --- for instance, sharing optical aberrations across a sequence of observations while allowing astrophysical parameters to vary --- and disentangling instrumental and scientific effects over multiple epochs.

 By default, \ac{amigo} only recovers a focused set of parameters: source positions, brightnesses, spectra, optical aberrations, and complex interferometric visibilities.
 Calibration parameters, such as pixel sensitivities, detector non-linearities, or the weights of the neural network within the \ac{edm}, fixed when fitting science data.
-However, thanks to its modular and generative structure, \ac{amigo} allows users to selectively activate inference on any of these parameters when needed.
+However, thanks to its modular and generative structure, \ac{amigo} allows users to selectively activate inference on any of these parameters when needed, or implement custom source parametrisations and modelling routines.
+Furthermore, while these are the default set of parameters, any parameter of the model can be solved for and constrained using any data.
+In practice this is necessary, but does enable the extension and re-calibration of the \ac{amigo} model on data sets not well described by the default training data, such as non-sub-array image.

 For example, as discussed in Section~\ref{sec:read}, \ac{amigo} can model $1/f$ detector noise, but by default does not.
 Another example involves the \href{https://jwst-docs.stsci.edu/jwst-near-infrared-imager-and-slitless-spectrograph/niriss-instrumentation/niriss-pupil-and-filter-wheels\#gsc.tab=0}{documented physical alignment of the \ac{niriss} aperture mask}.
 Small differences in the mask rotation between calibration and science observations, especially when taken across different epochs, can introduce characteristic residuals.
 These are directly visible in the pixel-level residuals of the model fit.
-When present, \ac{amigo} can infer a unique mask rotation angle per exposure, allowing this systematic effect to be characterised and marginalised as part of the forward model.
+When present, \ac{amigo} can infer a unique mask rotation angle per exposure, allowing this systematic effect to be characterised as part of the forward model.

 In general, as a forwards model that infers parameter via Bayesian statistics, \ac{amigo} is capable of placing priors over any set of parameters during its inference workflow.
 This can be achieved via a simple modifications of the likelihood functions used for optimisation through the inclusion of a prior over any model parameters.
 This also applies to model-fitting to the extracted visibilities --- \ac{amigo} is an end-to-end forwards model, enabling Bayesian methods to be applied widely to any component of the system or its outputs.
+This generalised formulation enables the \ac{amigo} model to be with custom source parametrisation.
+For example rather than encoding source intensity distributions through interferometric observables, users can directly model a star-exoplanet system as two point sources modelled on the detector pixels, with particular spectral characteristic if desired.